UdaySagar25/scala-spark/articleFiles/DFColumn.md

-## DataFrame Column Manipulations
+## Dataframe Column Manipulations

-Let us create a new data frame.
-On this, we will demonstrate the column manipulation operations
+Dataframe column manipulations on spark dataframes, are operations that are done on dataframe columns which help in cleaning the data, feature engineering and transforming the data for better analysis.

+Let us now look into what are the column operations that can be done on a spark dataframe.
+Firstly, let's start by creating a dataframe.
+To know more about dataframe creation, [Refer this link](dataframe.md)

 ```scala
 import spark.implicits._
 val df: DataFrame=Seq(